 The City provides services to LAX such as construction and building inspection, fire and paramedic, police, water and power, and certain administrative services.
-The costs for these services for fiscal years ended June 30, 2018 and 2017 were \$116.1 million and \$106.1 million.
+The costs for these services for fiscal years ended June 30, 2019 and 2018 were \$119.9 million and \$116.1 million.

 LAX collects parking taxes on behalf of the City's General Fund.
-The parking taxes collected and remitted during both fiscal years 2018 and 2017 was \$10.8 million.
+The parking taxes collected and remitted during each of fiscal years 2019 and 2018 were \$11.5 million and \$10.8 million, respectively.

-LAX shares certain administrative functions with ONT, VNY, and PMD including, but not limited to, legal, human services, and financial services.
-As described in Note 17 of the notes to the financial statements, ONT was transferred to OIAA on November 1, 2016.
+LAX shares certain administrative functions with VNY and PMD including, but not limited to, legal, human services, and financial services.
 Also, beginning fiscal year 2011, LAX pays VNY annual rent for the use of the land where the Flyaway Terminal resides.
 The rent is adjusted every July 1 of each year based on the consumer price index.
-The adjusted rent was \$1.1 million for fiscal years 2018 and 2017.
+The adjusted rent was \$1.2 million and \$1.1 million for fiscal years 2019 and 2018, respectively.
 The details are as follows (amounts in thousands):

-2018 2017
+2019 2018

 Allocated administrative costs

-ONT \$ \$ 2,048

-VNY 2,405 2,241
+VNY 2,333 2,478

-PMD 446 296
+PMD 395 446

-Total 2,851 4,585
+Total 2,728 2,924

-Land rental (1,157) (1,132)
+Land rental (1,203) (1,157)

-Net \$ 1,694 \$ 3,453
+Net \$ 1,525 \$ 1,767

 In December 2009, two cases were settled that related to FAA's audit findings of improper payments by LAX to the City General Fund.
 The cases involved compliance review by FAA of the transfer of LAX revenue funds to the City General Fund for the implementation of a joint strategic international marketing alliance, and the legality of the transfer of \$43.0 million out of approximately \$58.0 million representing condemnation proceeds received for certain City-owned property taken by the State for use in the construction of the Century Freeway.
 The settlement calls for a series of semi-annual payments over ten years through June 30, 2019 by the City General Fund to LAX totaling \$17.7 million plus 3.0% interest for a total of \$21.3 million.
 The installment payments will be offset against billings for actual cost of services provided by the City General Fund to LAX.
-The balance of \$2.9 million was reported as receivable within one year under unrestricted current assets for both June 30, 2018 and 2017.
-The outstanding principal amount of \$2.9 million was reported as receivable beyond one year under other noncurrent assets at June 30, 2017.
-There was no receivable beyond one year reported under other noncurrent assets at June 30, 2018.
+The balance of \$2.9 million, reported as receivable within one year under unrestricted current assets as of June 30, 2018, was paid off in fiscal year 2019.